WilliamMarti/CCNA/CCNA/Virtualization and Cloud/Containers.md

 In small numbers manual operation is possible, but large-scale system (Microservices) can require thousands of containers

-**Microservices Architecture** - Is an approach to software architecture that divides a larger solution into smaller parts(microservices) Those microservices all run in containers that can be orchestrated by kubernetes (or another platform)
+**Microservices Architecture** - Is an approach to software architecture that divides a larger solution into smaller parts(microservices) Those microservices all run in containers that can be orchestrated by Kubernetes (or another platform)

 ##### VMs or Containers